Christopher Strachey: Career

 In 1962, while remaining a consultant, he accepted a position at the University of Cambridge.

 In 1965, Strachey accepted a position at the University of Oxford as the first director of the Programming Research Group and later the university's first professor of computer science and fellow of Wolfson College, Oxford.
 He collaborated with Dana Scott.

 Strachey was elected as a distinguished fellow of the British Computer Society in 1971 for his pioneering work in computer science.

 In 1973, Strachey (along with Robert Milne) began to write an essay submitted to the Adams Prize competition, after which they continued work to revising it into book form.
 Strachey can be seen and heard in the recorded Lighthill debate on AI (see Lighthill report).

-Strachey contracted an illness diagnosed as jaundice which, after a period of seeming recovery, returned and he died of infectious hepatitis on 18 May 1975.